Freed Chibok girls return home for Christmas

 CNN accompanied the 21 girls as they made the journey from the capital Abuja, where they have been undergoing medical and psychological assessments since they were released by Boko Haram nearly two months ago in a deal brokered by an unnamed Swiss contingent and the Nigerian authorities.

-On Friday morning CNN's Isha Sesay boarded a flight with the girls from Abuja to Yola in eastern Nigeria, where the girls would make a six-hour road trip north to Chibok.
+On Thursday, CNN's Isha Sesay boarded a flight with the girls from Abuja to Yola in eastern Nigeria, where the girls would make a six-hour road trip north to Chibok.

 The change in the Chibok girls from 10 weeks earlier was remarkable.
 Their tattered clothes were gone and they were clearly better fed after surviving for two and a half years on meager or non-existent meals.